morgenthaler-de/AdsRemote/README.md

 Installation
 ------------
-TwinCAT 2 or 3 must be installed.
+TwinCAT 2 or 3 have to be installed.

 Examples
 ===============